kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 | ESCAPE | Character within string quotes to escape QUOTE and other characters, e.g., a line break. <br/> See the important note below about line breaks lines below.| '\\' |
 | LIST_BEGIN/LIST_END | For the list data type ([see the data types supported by Kùzu](...)), the delimiters to specify <br/> list begin and list end characters | `[`, `]`|

-Here are examples of specifying that there is a header file and changing delimiter from `,` to `|`:
+Here are examples of specifying that there is a header file and changing the delimiter from `,` to `|`:
 ```
 COPY User FROM "user.csv" (HEADER=true)